-There have been many hundreds of books written about Sullivan, Gilbert, G&S and related topics.
+There have been hundreds of books written about Sullivan, Gilbert, G&S and related topics.
 The great majority of them are of worth only to collectors and some are positively unhelpful.
-Anything written before Terence Rees’ Thespis (1964) will not approach modern standards of scholarship, and some of the best-known (and, by some people, best-loved) books, such as Leslie Baily’s The Gilbert and Sullivan Book and Hesketh Pearson’s Gilbert and Sullivan are full of blatant errors, biased judgements and, at times, plain falsehoods.
+Anything written before Terence Rees’ Thespis (1964) will not approach modern standards of scholarship, and some of the best-known (and, by some people, best-loved) books, such as Leslie Baily’s The Gilbert and Sullivan Book and Hesketh Pearson’s Gilbert and Sullivan are full of obvious errors, biased judgements and, at times, plain falsehoods.
 The Baily book has some nice illustrations, but is otherwise useful only to stop thinner volumes falling off the end of one’s shelves.
-Those detailed below are of value.
+The books detailed below are of value.

 Arthur Jacobs: Arthur Sullivan: A Victorian Musician.
 First edition Oxford University Press 1984 (revised paperback 1986); second edition Scolar Press 1992.
 ISBN 0 85967 905 5.
 Not as meticulously researched as it seemed at the time of its publication, and many of its value judgements now look very questionable in the light of subsequent scholarship and greater accessibility of the music.
 But still the best available full length biography.
 The second edition of the book has now been reissued by Routledge in their series Routledge Revivals.
 New ISBN 9781138609495.
 It is available in hardback, paperback and e-book.
 However, in the retypesetting/reformatting process, a lot of careless errors, not present in the 1992 edition, have been introduced.